GLP-1 and GLP-2 in Weight Management

 Insurance Coverage and Patient Affordability

-Insurance can play a significant role in making semaglutide accessible.
+Insurance can play a significant role in making GLP-1 and GLP-2 accessible.
 Not all insurance companies cover this medication.
 When insurance does cover it, co-pays and other costs may vary.

 We advise patients to check with their insurance to understand what’s covered.
 Primary care providers can also help navigate insurance policies.

 They may appeal denials of coverage or suggest alternatives.
 Discussing options with insurance representatives is crucial for understanding out-of-pocket expenses.
 Support programs might be available for those with limited insurance coverage.
-Accessing these resources can make semaglutide more affordable and accessible to patients.
+Accessing these resources can make GLP-1 and GLP-2 more affordable and accessible to patients.